Boluwatifedev/My-Portfolio-/README.md

 # 👋 Hi, I’m Boluwatife

-🎓 I just finished my SSCE and I’m on a journey to become a **Software Engineer & Ethical Hacker**.
+🎓 I just finished my SSCE in United High School Ikenne and I’m on a journey to become a **Software Engineer & Ethical Hacker**.
 💻 This is my first GitHub portfolio, built entirely on my smartphone!

 ---